Germany flagResidency Requirements & Legal Guide · Germany

 • 2-year legal warranty on goods

-• 14-day return right for online purchases
+• 14-day right of withdrawal online purchases

-• Price transparency mandates
+• Price transparency enforced

-• Product safety oversight
+• Product liability strict

 Bureaucracy & Administrative Efficiency